RealOrangeOne/git-mirror/README.md

 Now, simply run the script.
 For efficiency, these clones are stored so that only changes need to be cloned and pushed going forwards. `git gc` is automatically run to keep directory sizes down.

+To just run the mirror once, run using `--once`.

 ### Additional settings

 `heartbeat`: A HTTP URL to poll to ensure the process is still running.
 The interval is the smallest interval of all the repositories.
 Works nicely with [healthchecks.io](https://healthchecks.io/).